-This Project Safety Plan delineates the basic safety requirements for the Underground Fuels Storage Tank removal/replacement project at the Shell gasoline station, located at 3425 Castro Valley Blvd., in Castro Valley, California.
+This Project Safety Plan delineates the basic safety requirements for the Underground Fuels Storage Tank removal/replacement project at the XTRA Oil Service Station located in Alameda, California.

-The program will include the removal of four (4) underground fuels storage tanks, and the installation of four (4) new tanks.
+The program will include the removal of four (4) underground fuels storage tanks, and the installation of (3) new underground fuels storage tanks.
 During the tank removal project, soils from beneath the tank sites will be sampled for possible contamination.
-The soil samples will be collected and analyzed for the possible presence of migrating contaminants, including: TFHC (Total Fuel Hydrocarbons) and BTX Compounds (Benzene, Toluene, and Xylenes).
+The soil samples will be collected and analyzed for the possible presence of migrating contaminants, including: TFHC (Total Fuel Hydrocarbons) and BTEX Compounds (Benzene, Toluene, Ethylbenzene and Xylene).

-At the beginning of the project, ambient air samples (background) will be taken with a Gastech LEL meter, set for reading ppm range, to determine the presence or absence of contamination.
+At the beginning of the project, ambient air samples (background) will be taken with a Gastech LEL meter or Organic Vapor Meter, set for reading ppm range, to determine the presence or absence of contamination.
 As the project continues during the day, the personnel on site shall draw periodic air samples to determine the possibility of increases in airborne contamination.

-The provisions set forth in this plan will apply as minimum rules to be followed by the employees of Stokley Construction Services and their subcontractors working on this phase of the project.
-The subcontractors may elect to modify these provisions, but only to upgrade or increase the safety requirements, and only with the concurrence of Stokley Construction Services and accepted in writing.
+The provisions set forth in this plan will apply as minimum rules to be followed by the employees of AllPro Environmental Corporation and their subcontractors working on this phase of the project.
+Subcontractors may elect to modify these provisions, but only to upgrade or increase the safety requirements, and only with the concurrence of AllPro Environmental Corporation and accepted in writing by all representitive parties.